 It’s no secret that acid reflux is a common disorder, but did you know it’s often caused by gluten intolerance?
 It’s true!
 Acid reflux sufferers are more likely to have celiac disease or be gluten-sensitive.
-Can gluten cause acid reflux?
-While that is still being investigated, there is some type of link present.

 If acid reflux is something you struggle with on a regular basis, read this blog post for some valuable information.
 We’ll discuss the link between acid reflux and gluten intolerance, as well as tips for managing acid reflux naturally.